dataset-ninja/ant-2/README.md

-# Ants
+# Ant Detection

-Ants is a dataset for object detection task.
+Ant Detection is a dataset for object detection task.